ShuguangSun/diffpdf.el/README.md

 ## Installation

-Clone this repository (TODO:, or install from MELPA).
+Clone this repository or install from MELPA.
 Add the following to your `.emacs`:

 ``` elisp
 (require 'diffpdf)